madnuttah/unbound-docker/doc/DETAILS.md

 ## About this Image

-This innovative and feature-rich Unbound Docker container image is based on Alpine Linux with focus on security, performance and a small image size.
+This innovative Unbound Docker container image is based on Alpine Linux with focus on security, performance and a small image size.

 While it leaves _almost_ nothing to be desired, it is perfectly suited for professional and personal use alike.